-Our 9th annual World Wetlands Day Research Symposium will be held Tuesday, February 2, 2021 in a virtual format.
-The event will feature research talks in the afternoon by speakers from the University of Waterloo, Wilfrid Laurier University and McMaster University.
-In the evening, the Ecohydrology Research Group will co-host a virtual public event with the Waterloo Public Library featuring a Distinguished Lecture by Dr. Rebecca Rooney, Associate Professor at the University of Waterloo.
-A panel discussion featuring local wetland experts and policy makers will follow Dr. Rooney's lecture, she moderated a solution-oriented discussion on how to better protect wetlands with 4 panelists from diverse professional backgrounds.
+Our 9th annual World Wetlands Day Research Symposium was held Tuesday, February 2, 2021 in a virtual format.
+The event featured research talks in the afternoon by speakers from the University of Waterloo, Wilfrid Laurier University and McMaster University.
+In the evening, the Ecohydrology Research Group co-hosted a virtual public event with the Waterloo Public Library featuring a Distinguished Lecture by Dr. Rebecca Rooney, Associate Professor at the University of Waterloo.
+Following Dr. Rooney's lecture, she moderated a solution-oriented discussion on how to better protect wetlands with 4 panelists from diverse professional backgrounds.
 Links to recordings of the event can be found below.

 Owen Sutton, University of Waterloo

 Modelling the hydrochemical trajectory of a constructed fen watershed: Implications for landscape-scale wetland reclamation

 Kristine Haynes, Wilfrid Laurier University

 Wetland transition in thawing discontinuous permafrost: The role of hummocks and the hydrology of treed wetlands

 Anammox may reduce methane emissions from wetland soils during the winter

 Managing wetlandscapes: Restoring and protecting wetlands to maximize nitrate removal across the US

 Survival of the Deepest: Peat depth as a control on peatland moisture stress and burn severity